 Human Resource Management

-Under the Energy Partner of Choice vision, PTTEP puts important on human resource management as employees are a vital resource in our business operations and a key mechanism in propelling organizational transformation.
+Under the Energy Partner of Choice vision, PTTEP puts importance on human resource management as employees are a vital resource in our business operations and a key mechanism in propelling organizational transformation.

 Human Capital Development Policy

-To enhance the capability of the organization as well as its Thai and foreign staff in preparation for expansion in Thailand and abroad, PTTEP has improved its development systems and processes by fully exercising the competency-based training and development approach under the 70:20:10 development model (70% on-the-job training, 20% coaching and mentoring, 10% formal training).
+To enhance the capability of the organization as well as its employees, both Thai and other nationalities, to serve business expansion in Thailand and abroad, PTTEP has implemented the competency-based training and development approach under the 70:20:10 development model (70% on-the-job training, 20% coaching and mentoring, 10% formal training).
 These strengthened approaches are aimed at speeding up their efficiency.

 Development programs are as follows:

-- In-House and External Training: The Company provides online and classroom training for employees and executives at all levels.
-Employees and executives are also given opportunities to attend the training and seminars organized by domestic and international institutions to equip them with more knowledge in technical and functional areas; and Safety, Security, Health and Environment (SSHE).
-They also receive training on necessary skills like digital skills and skills in foreign languages, business administration and leadership development.
+- In-House and External Training: The Company provides online and classroom training for employees and executives at all levels and allows them to attend the training and seminars organized by domestic and international institutions to equip them with technical, functional, Safety, Security, Health and Environment (SSHE) knowledge, and necessary skills required to successfully perform the roles such as digital skills, foreign language skills, business administration and leadership competencies.

-- Master's Degree Scholarship Program for employees: The Company provides scholarships to employees pursuing studies at leading Thai and overseas universities in the following fields:
+- Master's Degree and Doctoral Degree Scholarship Programs: The Company provides scholarships to employees pursuing studies at leading Thai and overseas universities in the following fields:

 - Petroleum Geosciences